-An opportunity for campers with the appropriate rating to sail outside of the Camp Michigania boating boundaries, with a boating staff member nearby on a rescue boat.
+An opportunity for campers with the appropriate rating to sail outside of the Michigania boating boundaries, with a boating staff member nearby on a rescue boat.
+Butterflies and Lasers are excluded.

 Pontoon Boat Rides

 All campers ages 15 and up are invited to cruise Walloon Lake aboard our pontoon boat.
 Cruises are offered at specific times throughout the week.
 Space is limited to 10 passengers per ride.